Photo by Markus Spiske on Unsplash

 Introduction: The Shopping Cycle Dilemma

-Step 2: Adopt the Minimalist Mindset Shift
+Step 2: Adopt the Minimalist Mindset

 Step 3: Shop Like a Minimalist

-Step 4: Decluttering Before You Buy
+Step 4: Declutter Before You Buy

 Step 5: Celebrate the Joy of Buying Less